About

 Artwork by Greta Stockebrand,

-“I do something other than color outside the lines, color becomes the lines.
-Color is more than just a filler for the objects we look at.
-It has a form and occupies a space of its own in my work.
-Color can be shown as gaseous and nebular forms or as solid as a circular form.
-When color is given dimension, it becomes more than something that occupies a shape, it is the shape.”
+“I create images that are other than coloring outside the lines, color becomes the lines.
+Color is more than just a filler or background for the objects we observe.
+It has its own form and occupies a space of its own in my work.
+Color can be shown as gaseous and nebular forms, or as solid as a sphere.
+When color is given dimension, it becomes more than something that occupies shape, it is the shape.” -Greta Stockebrand